hldb/specs/manifest/README.md

 **Abstract**

-Opal databases all have an immutable setup document called a manifest.
+Opalescent databases all have an immutable setup document called a manifest.
 The manifest contains information needed to run a database.
 This information specifies protocols, formats and their configuration.